nfdi4cat/voc4cat/README.md

 ## API access

-voc4cat is also available via the [TIB terminology service](https://terminology.tib.eu/ts/ontologies/voc4cat).
+voc4cat is also available via the [TIB Terminology Service](https://terminology.tib.eu/ts/ontologies/voc4cat).
 This service offers API access to voc4cat.
 Currently a modified version of [OLS](https://terminology.tib.eu/ts/about) is used.
 There are plans to host voc4cat and other vocabularies on a [SKOSMOS](https://skosmos.org/) server in the future which will provide more SKOS-specific features than OLS.